apache/jackrabbit-oak/oak-run/README.md

 WikipediaImport test case and the MongoDB address information by the MongoMK and SegmentMK -based repository fixtures.
-The cache setting controls the bundle cache size in Jackrabbit, the KernelNodeState cache size in MongoMK and the default H2 MK, and the segment cache size in SegmentMK.
+The cache setting controls the bundle cache size in Jackrabbit, the KernelNodeState cache size in MongoMK, and the segment cache size in SegmentMK.

 The `--concurrency` levels can be specified as comma separated list of values,
 eg: `--concurrency 1,4,8`, which will execute the same test with the number of